PlaidCloud/website/content/en/docs/tasks/administer-cluster/enable-disable-api.md

 ---
-title: Enable Or Disable A Kubernetes API
+title: Enable Or Disable A PlaidCloud API
 content_type: task
 ---